India–Nauru relations: Foreign aid

 India is one of the largest donors to the island by helping the education ministry to set up transportation facilities for the students and funds for recruiting more teachers for the schools and has improved the infrastructure of the parliament by setting up of transportation and computer connections for the MP's and the speaker.

 In November 2003, the Government of Nauru again requested for deputation of a team of experts in the field of computer, mining of phosphate, power generation and desalination plant.
 President Marcus Stephen visited India in October 2010 for the New Delhi Commonwealth Games where the island won a gold and a silver medal in weightlifting at the Games.

 In the job sectors, the government of India allotted 5 slots to Nauru for training courses under the Indian Technical & Economical Cooperation (ITEC) programme in the year 2010–11.
 One scholarship slot is also offered under General Cultural Scholarship of ICCR (Commonwealth Scheme).

 India was admitted as Dialogue Partner of the 33rd Pacific Islands Forum summit as a continued help to Nauru and other Pacific Island nations.
 The Indian High Commissioner to Fiji is concurrently accredited to Nauru and Nauru has an Honorary Consul General in New Delhi.

-In December 2022, MoS of External Affairs RK Ranjan hold bilateral meeting where he met President of Nauru Rus Josheph Kun.
+In December 2022, MoS of External Affairs RK Ranjan held bilateral meeting where he met President of Nauru Rus Josheph Kun.